Am1n1602/Fin_QA/README.md

 happens in a plain deterministic Python engine over normalized XBRL data; the LLM's only job is to read the numbers and documents that engine and retrieval layer already produced and write them up, citing which evidence each sentence came from.
-A separate verification pass then recomputes every calculation and checks every citation before the answer goes out.
+A separate verification pass then independently checks the arithmetic and every citation before the answer goes out, downgrading or abstaining on anything it can't confirm.
 Every code path also has a no-LLM fallback, so the system still answers — more plainly — with zero model calls and $0 spend.

 [**MANUAL.md**](MANUAL.md) has the full technical reference: every module, every config variable, the API and metrics reference, deployment, and known limitations.
 This README is